efraimnabil/Your-Links-extension/README.md

 - Click on `Delete All` to delete all the saved links.

 - Click on `Delete` to delete a specific link.

+- Click on `rename` to rename a specific link.